Mastering Feedback: 15 Effective Techniques for Growth & Performance

 Common Feedback Pitfalls to Avoid

-Even with the best intentions, feedback can miss the mark if common mistakes are made:
+Even with the best intentions and the right techniques, feedback can fall flat or cause unintended harm if common mistakes are not recognized and avoided:

 Vagueness and Generalizations

-As mentioned, "You need to be more proactive" is less helpful than "I’d like to see you take the initiative on X project by outlining the first three steps before our next meeting."
+As repeatedly emphasized, lack of specificity is a primary reason feedback fails.
+Statements like “You need to be more proactive” or “Your work quality is inconsistent” offer no clear direction.
+You must always follow up with concrete examples and actionable suggestions.
+For instance, “I’d like to see you take the initiative on Project X by outlining the first three steps and potential challenges before our next team sync.”

 Emotional Delivery